SEMICeu/documentation/toolchain.md

     "navigation": {}
   },
 ```
-An elaborated description of the structure and semantics of the attributes is found in the SEMIC publication publication repository (9).
+An elaborated description of the structure and semantics of the attributes is found in the SEMIC publication repository (9).

 Intuitively, the above publication point can be read as the following processing instruction: "Write in the generated repository, at path `{urlref}`, the generated artefacts for the data specification `{name}`, according to config file `{filename}` located in `{repository}` as of the commit `{branchtag}`."